FatPandaC8/URL-Shortener/README.md

 A simple, beginner-friendly URL shortener designed for learning and experimentation.
 The goal is to transform long URLs into short, shareable links while keeping the codebase easy to understand and extend.
+(29/11/2025)
+I make this project to learn how to talk to database, how the http works in code and how to use a framework.
+Even though there's a lot more features that is still missing, and a lot of bad code.
+But this project has taught me more than i expected.

 ---